 Bruce Goldstein is founder and co-president of Rialto Pictures.

-Goldstein founded Rialto in 1997 as a means to exhibit classics that were then not in distribution in the U.S. Actively involved in the marketing of the company's releases, he has written and produced many of Rialto's distinctive trailers, for Breathless, Elevator to the Gallows, The Battle of Algiers, and many others, and has served as art director on many of the company's posters.
-He and partner Adrienne Halpern have also worked closely on editing the subtitles of every one of Rialto's foreign language films.
-He personally wrote the subtitles for Mafioso, Nights of Cabiria, and Godzilla: The Japanese Original.
+Goldstein founded Rialto in 1997 as a means to exhibit classics that were then not in distribution in the U.S. Actively involved in the marketing of the company's releases, he has written and produced many of Rialto's distinctive trailers and has served as art director on many of the company's posters.
+He and partner Adrienne Halpern have also worked closely on editing the subtitles of every one of Rialto's foreign language films and has written subtitles for five of the company's releases.

 In 1986, Goldstein created Film Forum’s now-iconic repertory format.
 Since then, he has produced four repertory calendars a year (“as much fun as the flicks themselves,” raved Time Out New York) and has personally created over 400 film festivals, which have been emulated around the world.
 Among his many achievements are the popularization of “Pre-Code” movies (films made before Hollywood censorship) as a distinct genre; his early series “Movies in Scope,” which helped create a public demand for the letterboxing of videos; and the reputation of Film Forum as flagship theater for new prints and restorations.
 In its 2010 movie issue, Time Out New York named Film Forum “New York’s Best Theater for Classic Films.”
 Time Out’s guidebook to New York named Film Forum the city’s #1 moviehouse.